OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
 Our products and services are developed, managed, marketed and sold by a variety of AT&T companies.
-Sharing this information helps us offer you the high quality, seamless, and innovative range of products you have come to expect from us.
+Sharing this information helps us offer you the high quality, seamless and innovative range of products you have come to expect from us.
 Some of these include:

     ' + '

-    ' + '*   Wireless voice, data, Internet, home security, automation and remote monitoring services provided by AT&T Mobility; and
+    ' + '*   Wireless voice, data, Internet, home security, automation and remote monitoring services provided by AT&T Mobility and AT&T Digital Life; and

     ' + '*   The U-verse suite of TV, Voice and High Speed Internet Access services offered by the AT&T telephone companies.